keithalewis/math/opm.md

 \newcommand\Var{\operatorname{Var}}
 \newcommand\Cov{\operatorname{Cov}}
 \newcommand\co{\operatorname{co}}
+\newcommand\sgn{\operatorname{sgn}}
 \newcommand\cone{\operatorname{cone}}
 \newcommand\BB{\mathcal{B}}
 \newcommand\GG{\mathcal{G}}

 The One‑Period Model provides the simplest formal framework for describing a financial market.
-It specifies the initial prices of available instruments at the beginning of a period and their terminal prices at the end, depending on what occured.
+It specifies the initial prices of available instruments at the start of a period and their terminal prices at the end depending on what occured.
 We make the usual unrealistic assumptions that prices are real numbers instead of integral multiples of each instrument's minimum trading increment, and there is no bid-ask spread depending on the amount being bought or sold,